0

 • boats

 Both types of wood are susceptible to wood rot and water damage.
-However, hardwood can withstand more damage than softwood because it is dense.

-Softwoods are easy to treat with biocidal and waterproofing protection due to their absorbent nature.
 However, not all hardwoods can be protected in this way.
 Some weathered hardwoods are suitable for wood protection liquids and creams.

-Tannins in wood
+Tannins in Wood

 Some weathered hardwoods like oak and chestnut contain high levels of tannin (or Quertannic Acid, if you want to get specific).
 Woods high in tannins take on a rich dark brown hue.